 With Armageddon Time, James Gray eschews nostalgic innocence for a bold film where its young character comes of age in a cold world, where childhood wishes clash with the grime and political tensions of late ‘70s/early ‘80s America.
 It is a stunning and poignant drama, at times unflinching in the brutal consequences of Paul’s decisions and unawareness.
 It is certainly unflinching in the realisation he comes to: that life is unfair for some and, although we have the power to speak up about it, most of us don’t.
 Overall, Armageddon Time is a brilliant, emotionally raw film strengthened by its excellent cast.
 And for James Gray, his most personal film yet may be one of the highlights of Cannes 2022.

-Armageddon Time premiered at the 2022 Cannes Film Festival on May 19, 2022, and will be released in select US theaters on October 28 and nationwide on November 4.
-In the UK, the film will be released on November 18.
+Armageddon Time premiered at the 2022 Cannes Film Festival on May 19, 2022 and is now available to watch on digital and on demand.